Jasper

 best-selling film maker and author of Jurassic Park, who also

-wrote the Jasper Johns Whitney Museum Exhibition Catalogue, Mr.
+authored the Jasper Johns Whitney Museum exhibition catalogue, Mr.

 Crichton acquired Flag,1960-1966,